 The “Dish”, or sometimes it is called the “Bowl”, represents what is now southern Ontario, from the Great Lakes to Quebec and from Lake Simcoe into the United States.
 We all eat out of the Dish, all of us that share this territory, with only one spoon.
 That means we have to share the responsibility of ensuring the dish is never empty, which includes taking care of the land and the creatures we share it with.
 Importantly, there are no knives at the table, representing that we must keep the peace.

-This land acknowledgement has been borrowed and slightly adapted from Ryerson University.
+This land acknowledgement with explanation has been borrowed from Ryerson University.
 The explanation is slightly adapted.

 Read more about the Dish with One Spoon in the Canadian Encyclopedia.